 Thinly Veiled Histories

-The tradition of wearing a wedding veil goes back to ancient Greece and Rome, when the veil’s purpose was to confuse and discourage evil spirits that might otherwise ruin the festivities.
+The wedding veil’s tradition goes back to ancient Greece and Rome, when the veil’s purpose was to confuse and discourage evil spirits that might otherwise ruin the festivities.
 Though their exact color is debated (red? yellow?), early veils were supposed to make the bride look like a candle flame.
-Also ancient is the practice of having similarly-dressed bridesmaids, to further confuse evil spirits, and bring luck to the newlyweds.
 Veils have also symbolized reverence to God and were used in Victorian times to indicate the bride’s status by their fabric quality, weight and length.
 The lifting of the facial veil (which also can hide the face from evil spirits) has also indicated – in more patriarchal times – transfer of the bride’s ownership from father to husband, and in the case of arranged weddings, made sure the deed got done before the groom might show any disappointment at first seeing his bride’s face.

 Though the tradition of a wedding ring goes back to ancient Egypt, the wearing it on the left hand’s fourth finger also began in ancient Greece and Rome.
 This finger was believed to contain the “vena amoris” or “vein of love,” a vein which ran straight to the heart.
 Turns out that it doesn’t, but the convention firmly remains.

 The term “honeymoon” has roots both literal and cynical.
 Starting in the fifth century, a newlywed couple was given mead to drink during their first month (moon) of marriage.
 Mead is a honey-based alcoholic beverage reputed to be an aphrodisiac.
 Fast-forward eleven centuries, and “hony moone” appears in Old English, with “honey” representing the extreme tenderness and affection of newlyweds, but “moon” indicating the short-lived time before these excessive affections begin to wane.